 Parking Project Timeline

-The parking bylaw update is currently underway and expected to be complete in the Fall of 2020.
+The parking bylaw update is currently underway and expected to be complete early in 2021.

 Frequently Asked Questions

 1. Where can I find the City's current parking regulations?

 Colwood’s current parking regulations can be found within the Land Use Bylaw.
 In addition, the Colwood Official Community Plan identifies parking supply and/or design requirements in certain neighborhoods.

 Off-street parking regulations are one of the many ways the City’s strategic plan and Official Community Plan will be realized.
 This includes ensuring that the right amount of parking is provided in future development and that all parking facilities are well designed and safe.
 Further, updated off-street parking regulations will help the City address its key objectives, such as increasing the provision of bicycle parking, ensuring universal access through provision of accessible parking, and supporting a shift to electric mobility through provision of charging facilities for electric vehicles and electric bicycles.